-• Forward Facing Campus
+1) Forward Facing Campus

-- Create bold gestures with an eye to the future through campus improvement projects. - Transition the physical identity of campus to focus on campus location along Lake Michigan's shoreline. - Welcome Visitors to Campus - Create a working landscape at the entry to campus that removes the invasive understory and welcomes biodiversity while opening up views to the lakeshore. - Strengthen the identity of the arrival at campus through intentional emphasis of main entrance through signage, landscape and roadway alignments and de-emphasis of these items at secondary entries. - Strengthen circulation and wayfinding within campus. - Community Connectivity - Plan for amenities which bring the community onto campus for business partnerships, events, and enjoyment of the natural setting.
+- a.
+Create bold gestures with an eye to the future through campus improvement projects. - Transition the physical identity of campus to focus on campus location along Lake Michigan's shoreline.

+2) Welcome Visitors to Campus

+- a.
+Create a working landscape at the entry to campus that removes the invasive understory and welcomes biodiversity while opening up views to the lakeshore. - b.
+Strengthen the identity of the arrival at campus through intentional emphasis of main entrance through signage, landscape and roadway alignments and de-emphasis of these items at secondary entries. - c.
+Strengthen circulation and wayfinding within campus.

+3) Community Connectivity

+a.
+Plan for amenities which bring the community onto campus for business partnerships, events, and enjoyment of the natural setting.

-- Transportation Walk, Bike, Park - Provide ample and well-designed physical sidewalks and roadways that support connections to the campus core. - Reduce amount of pavement in parking lots and redundant roadways. - Enhance the Interior / Exterior connections while Creating a Sense of Place Throughout Campus - Celebrate the significance of the open spaces within campus lands. - Strengthen identity of the lakeshore as an integral part of campus. - Strengthen the notion of campus "zones" connected intentionally with exterior greenspaces and campus landscapes. - Integrate Phoenix Innovation Park into the physical setting of campus. - Enhance / Activate the Quad while Reinforcing the Academic Core - Provide additional opportunities for chance interaction by focusing attention on developing high-quality exterior spaces between and around existing and new buildings. - Consider the location of the new Cofrin Technology & Education Center in relation to the Quad, academic core, and visitor entry.
+4) Transportation - Walk, Bike, Park

+- a.
+Provide ample and well-designed physical sidewalks and roadways that support connections to the campus core. - b.
+Reduce amount of pavement in parking lots and redundant roadways.

+5) Enhance the Interior / Exterior connections while Creating a Sense of Place Throughout Campus

+- a.
+Celebrate the significance of the open spaces within campus lands. - b.
+Strengthen identity of the lakeshore as an integral part of campus. - Strengthen the notion of campus "zones" connected intentionally with exterior greenspaces and campus landscapes. - d.
+Integrate Phoenix Innovation Park into the physical setting of campus.

+6) Enhance / Activate the Quad while Reinforcing the Academic Core

+- a.
+Provide additional opportunities for chance interaction by focusing attention on developing high-quality exterior spaces between and around existing and new buildings. - b.
+Consider the location of the new Cofrin Technology & Education Center in relation to the Quad, academic core, and visitor entry.

-- Embrace, Protect, and Enhance the Arboretum and Natural Setting - Celebrate the natural resources and open spaces that have been preserved through the lakeshore lands and the arboretum. - Re-envision new and flexible/adaptive reuses for the golf course. - Respect and Enhance the Campus Ecology - Respond to current and future environmental change through adaptive, flexible, and resilient design of campus spaces. - Integrate stormwater management into parking lots, new buildings, and greenspaces. - Plant more trees, but intentionally to support holistic wellness and campus identity. - Identifiable Concourse Entries - Acknowledge the impact of previous planning efforts and campus growth on the evolution of campus, both positive and challenging. - Analyze the physical, budgetary and operational challenges associated with a full concourse system. - Update On-Campus Living Accommodations - Strengthen the notion of inclusivity, diversity, and social justice in physical campus spaces. - Provide new programmed activities for students: disc golf, running/walking courses, lakeshore activities (rentals) and support with those relocated, new, or adapted physical structures.
+7) Embrace, Protect, and Enhance the Arboretum and Natural Setting

+- a.
+Celebrate the natural resources and open spaces that have been preserved through the lakeshore lands and the arboretum. - b.
+Re-envision new and flexible/adaptive reuses for the former golf course.

+8) Respect and Enhance the Campus Ecology

+- a.
+Respond to current and future environmental change through adaptive, flexible, and resilient design of campus spaces. - b.
+Integrate stormwater management into parking lots, new buildings, and greenspaces. - c.
+Plant more trees, but intentionally to support holistic wellness and campus identity.

+9) Identifiable Concourse Entries

+- a.
+Acknowledge the impact of previous planning efforts and campus growth on the evolution of campus, both positive and challenging. - b.
+Analyze the physical, budgetary and operational challenges associated with a full concourse system.

+10) Update On-Campus Living Accommodations

+- a.
+Strengthen the notion of inclusivity, diversity, and social justice in physical campus spaces. - b.
+Provide new programmed activities for students: disc golf, running/walking courses, lakeshore activities (rentals) and support with those relocated, new, or adapted physical structures.

-- Use the replacement of aging housing stock as an opportunity to create intentional outdoor spaces and connections. - Accommodate Emerging and Growing Academic Programs - Design adaptive and flexible buildings which can be renovated and/or added onto as academic program needs change.
+Use the replacement of aging housing stock as an opportunity to create intentional outdoor spaces and connections.

+11) Accommodate Emerging and Growing Academic Programs

+a.
+Design adaptive and flexible buildings which can be renovated and/or added onto as academic program needs change.